-About MeName: Carolyn AmmazzalorsoSchool:Candlebrook ElementaryRoom No. 129Position:Special Education Teacher
+About MeName: Carolyn AmmazzalorsoSchool:Candlebrook ElementaryRoom No. 141Position:Special Education Teacher

-Ms. Alexandra Bohen is the other special education teacher, who is at Candlebrook until 11:30 each day.
+Ms. Alexandra Bohen is also a special education teacher, who is assigned to Candlebrook.
 You should know who your child's case manager is for the year, whether it is Ms. Bohen or myself.
 You would contact your child's case manager if you have questions or issues in regards to your child's programming or IEP.
-There are also two instructional assistants working with Ms. Bohen and I. Their names are Ms. Hansell and Ms. Tomac.
+There are also two instructional assistants working with Ms. Bohen and I. Their names are Ms. Hansell and Ms. Tomaco.
 Please do not hesitate to contact me at any time with problems or concerns.
 Email is best, I usually check it at least three times a day; (email@example.com).
 During school hours, if calling the room with the direct number (610 205 3731), it will automatically go right to voice mail.
 If you need to speak to me, it is best to call the office and ask the school secretary to ring into my room.